 The recipients in the FREEDOM OF INFORMATION JOURNALISM category are:

 This award is kindly sponsored by the Ken and Debbie Rubin Public Interest Advocacy Fund.

 The recipient in the PHOTOJOURNALISM category is:

-The recipients in the SCOOP category are:
+The recipient in the SCOOP category is:

 The recipients in the DAILY EXCELLENCE category are:

 Patrick Maloney, Jonathan Juha, Randy Richmond, Jane Sims, Dale Carruthers, Jennifer Bieman, Norman De Bono, Heather Rivers